linkeddatacenter/kees/README.md

 }
 ```

+**N.B.** the graph description uri MUST be different from sd:name and MUST NOT be a blank node.

 ### adding accrual info

-It is possible to specify graph accrual method, but the semantic is implementation specific. e.g:
+It is possible to specify graph accrual method, but its semantic is  left to agent implementation. e.g:

 ```
-[] a kees:LinkedDataGraph;
+resource:graph_1 a kees:LinkedDataGraph;
 	dct:source <http://data.example.com/dataset1.ttl> ;
 	dct:accrualMethod ( ex:load_from_local_mirror "mirror/dataset1.ttl" "turtle" );
 .